PatristicTextArchive/pta_metadata/README.md

 ## pta_manuscripts.json

 The file is built from metadata in the teiHeader of the files in the [pta_manuscripts-Respository](https://github.com/PatristicTextArchive/pta_manuscripts).
 It contains the metadata for all manuscript descriptions.

+## pta_biblereferences.json
+This file is built from all annotated biblical references in the PTA and enriched
+- with the text of the biblical quotes from Rahlfs' Septuaginta at <https://pta.bbaw.de/texts/pta9999> (in case of quotes from LXX)
+- with the text of the biblical quotes from SBLGNT at <https://pta.bbaw.de/texts/pta9999> (in case of quotes from the Greek New Testament)
+- with links to Fields' edition of Origen's Hexapla at <https://archive.org/details/origenhexapla01unknuoft> and <https://archive.org/details/origenhexapla02unknuoft> (in case of quotes from the Hexapla)
+- with links to Weber's/Gryson's edition of the Vulgata at <https://www.bibelwissenschaft.de> (in case of quotes from the Vulgata)

 ## pta_groups.json